 How do I troubleshoot 503 errors returned while using Classic Load Balancer?

-Make sure you have registered back-end instances in every Availability Zone that your Classic Load Balancer is configured to respond in, that the registered back-end instances are not failing health checks, and that they’re sized appropriately to handle the load your application requires.
+Make sure that you registered backend instances in every Availability Zone that your Classic Load Balancer is configured to respond in.
+Make sure that the registered backend instances aren't failing health checks, and that they’re sized appropriately to handle the load your application requires.

-To see the number of healthy back-end instances behind your load balancer, check the HealthyHostCount and UnHealthyHostCount metrics in CloudWatch.
-If the CloudWatch metrics indicate that you have no healthy hosts, or one or more unhealthy hosts, you can troubleshoot the issue by checking the following:
+To see the number of healthy backend instances behind your load balancer, check the HealthyHostCount and UnHealthyHostCount metrics in CloudWatch.
+If the CloudWatch metrics indicate that you have no healthy hosts, then you can troubleshoot the issue by checking the following:

-Make sure your back-end instances can respond to health checks
+Make sure that your backend instances can respond to health checks

-If the back-end instances appear to be running and healthy, but the UnhealthyHostCount metric indicates that you have one or more unhealthy instances, make sure that the load balancer can respond to health check requests.
+If the backend instances are running, but the UnhealthyHostCount metric indicates that the instances aren't healthy, verify that the application can respond to health check requests.
 For HTTP/HTTPS health checks, make sure that your load balancer is able receive a 200 response code from the back end.
 For layer 4 health checks, the load balancer marks the instance as healthy if the instance successfully completes a TCP handshake.
 For instructions, see Troubleshoot a Classic Load Balancer: Health checks.

-Make sure your load balancer and back-end instances can handle the load
+Make sure that your load balancer and backend instances can handle the load

-Check your load balancer and back-end instances to make sure they’re able to handle the CPU usage, memory, disk usage, and number of connections your application requires.
+Check your load balancer and backend instances to verify that they’re able to handle the CPU usage, memory, disk, and number of connections your application requires.

-Also check CPUUtilization CloudWatch metrics for your back-end instances—if you see that the CPU utilization is spiking to 100%, or is consistently high over long periods of time, consider adding more back-end instances, or resize the current instances to larger sizes.
+Also check CPUUtilization CloudWatch metrics for your backend instances—if you see that the CPU utilization is spiking to 100%, or is consistently high over long periods of time, then consider adding more backend instances, or resize the current instances to larger sizes.
 For instructions on checking other values, such as memory and disk usage, check the instance vendor’s documentation.